 Recently I have been listening to sermons by Dr Martin Lloyd-Jones on the books of Daniel and Revelation.
 As a result, I have now learned that even the Preterist interpretation–that all prophecy was fulfilled by the close of the 4th century–was also developed by a Jesuit in 1603.
 You gotta admire the Jesuits’ efforts to overturn the Reformation.
 I have also learned that there are 3 forms of the Historical interpretation.

-- Historical: Precis (which the Reformers largely believed) – a summary (not detailed) of events from St John’s time to the present.
+Historical: Precis (which the Reformers largely believed) – a summary (not detailed) of events from St John’s time to the present.
 Hence it does not include all events in detail.

-- Historical: Continuing — a detailed description of historical events that have happened from Christ to the New Heaven and Earth.
+Historical: Continuing — a detailed description of historical events that have happened from Christ to the New Heaven and Earth.
 This requires almost a continuous timeline from Revelation chap 4 through to chap 22.
 But many times the descriptions hearken back to what appear to be earlier events.
 Chapter 12 starts with Christ’s first Advent again.

-- Historical: Spiritual — a spiritual principles behind the battles and events encountered by Christians through all ages from Christ until the final Judgement, but not that each description in the book of Revelation applies to only one event.
+Historical: Spiritual — there are spiritual principles behind the battles and events encountered by Christians through all ages from Christ until the final Judgement, but not that each description in the book of Revelation applies to only one event.
 Similarly to the 7 churches described in Chapters 2 and 3 applying to many different churches through the ages, also the descriptions in the prophecies could apply to many different agents, battles and events.
 The spiritual forces, like Satan are clearly identified, which act through many earthly agents.

 Dr Martin Lloyd-Jones explains these in the following lectures and gives criticism as he sees it.
 He promotes Historical: Spiritual as the best interpretation.